Thefirmt/classy-gladiator/readme.md

 Recover HP and Stamina
 Every completed Exploration adds a multiplier to rare drop chance of activity as a reward.
 Multiplier resets and is used on each activity.
-Chance to find bonus hings depending on activity:
+Chance to find bonus things depending on activity:
-Weapons?
+Weapons? first two options
+Armor? second two options

 Multiple activities (Maybe 4)
 Hidden bonus to rewards depending on your class.
 (10% or so?)
 Promotioned classes always get more because they have more to refill.

-Hunt Bounty
+Hunt                Mercenary, Marksmen
-Go for a walk
+Go for a walk       Environmentalist, Explorer
-Read
+Read                Mage, Merchants
-People watch
+People watch        Performer, Acrobat

 # Stats
 Stamina a number representing the maximum explorations you can attempt before needing to recharge